In a Nutshell:

 Artisan 2.5 Coffee Roaster Review Conclusion

-We regard the Artisan 2.5 coffee roaster as something of a hidden gem in the world of commercial roasters.
+We regard the Artisan 2.5 as something of a hidden gem in the world of commercial roasters.
 It’s small but mighty.
-Although it’s not for everyone, and there’s a segment of the roasting community that has a strong preference for drum roasters, we really liked this one’s capabilities.
+We’d say here in our Artisan 2.5 coffee roaster review that although it’s not for everyone, and there’s a segment of the roasting community that has a strong preference for drum roasters, we really liked this one’s capabilities.

-While it’s probably overkill for all but the most serious home roasters, if you live in a large household filled with power drinkers, or plan to roast extensively for friends and your extended family, it could still work in that regard, although its size would make it unlikely that it could fit into a home kitchen.
+While it’s probably overkill for all but the most serious home roasters, if you live in a large household filled with power drinkers, or plan to roast extensively for friends and your extended family, it could still work in that regard.
+Its size would make it unlikely that it could fit into a home kitchen, though.
 It would be ideal for garage or workshop use, however, and it’s cheap enough that it won’t break the bank.

-Based on the above, we recommend the Artisan 2.5 for the following groups:
+Based on the above, we recommend the machine for the following groups:

 Sources & Resources